Faith Salie

-Faith Coley Salie (born April 14, 1971) is an American journalist, writer, actress, comedian, television, radio, and podcast host and Rhodes scholar.
+Faith Coley Salie (born April 14, 1971) is an American journalist, writer, actress, comedian, television, radio, and podcast host.
 She is a contributor to CBS Sunday Morning and a panelist on NPR’s Wait Wait...
 Don't Tell Me!.
 She hosted Science Goes To The Movies on PBS and CUNY TV.
 She is a storyteller for The Moth, with her story viewed over 4 million times.
 Her first book, Approval Junkie, "a collection of daring, funny essays chronicling the author's adventures during her lifelong quest for approval," was published by Crown in April 2016.
 Salie adapted it into a solo show which she performed Off-Broadway at the Minetta Lane Theater in New York City in 2021.
 The play premiered at the Alliance Theatre in Atlanta in 2019.

-Early life
+Early life and education

 Salie was born in South Weymouth, Massachusetts, to Robert Salie and Gail Coley Salie.
 She grew up in Dunwoody, Georgia, with her two older brothers.
 Salie was raised Roman Catholic.
 Salie began dancing at age three and decided she wanted to be an actor after getting the lead in the fourth-grade class play.
 She began performing professional children's theatre at 13.
 In college, she performed in plays and musicals with Matt Damon, Mo Rocca and China Forbes.

-Education

 Salie graduated in 1989 from North Springs High School in Fulton County, Georgia (now Sandy Springs, Georgia).
 She enrolled as an undergraduate at Northwestern University and transferred after one year to Harvard University.
-She graduated magna cum laude and Phi Beta Kappa from Harvard with a degree in History and Literature of Modern France and England.
+She graduated magna cum laude and Phi Beta Kappa from Harvard with a degree in history and literature of modern France and England.
 She won Harvard's prestigious literary award, the Bowdoin Prize, as well as the Jonathan Levy Award for best actor.
 Chosen for a Rhodes scholarship, she earned an M.Phil. in Modern English Literature from Magdalen College, Oxford.